 Another instance where you may encounter an administrative hold is if you have a late payment on your credit card.
 If you have a good credit history, the credit card company may report you to one of the credit reporting agencies for only one late payment but allow you to continue to use the card.
-If you keep making late payments, they will soon cut off your use of the card through an administrative hold.
+If you keep making late payments, it may cut off your use of the card through an administrative hold.

 If late payments are the issue, you must show the credit card company several months of on-time payments before you can use the card again.
 The company may even cancel your card.

-In order to avoid administrative holds on your credit card, one strategy is to set up an alert with your card company so they will let you know if you are about to go over your credit limit.
-To avoid late payments, you can have your payment automatically deducted from your checking account on or before the due date and sent to the card company through electronic funds transfer.
-Now, most credit cards enable 1-3 day alerts about payment due dates.
+In order to avoid administrative holds on your credit card, one strategy is to set up an alert with your card company so it will let you know if you are about to go over your credit limit.
+To avoid late payments, you can have your payment automatically deducted from your checking account on or before the due date, and sent to the card company through electronic funds transfer.
+Now, most credit cards enable one- to three-day alerts about payment due dates.
 You may receive these notifications via email or text.

 Authorization Credit Card Holds

-Authorization holds, also called preauthorizations, are more complicated.
+Authorization holds, also called "pre-authorizations," are more complicated.
 They are a banking industry practice of verifying electronic transactions.
-The merchant from which you are buying a product or service makes a portion of the balance of your checking account unavailable until your transaction is settled.
-The merchant places this authorization hold on your funds to protect themselves from risk.
-Think of an authorization hold like a security deposit.
+The credit card processor of the merchant from which you are buying a product or service makes a portion of the balance of your checking account unavailable until your transaction is settled.
+The merchant's processor places this authorization hold on your funds to protect itself from risk.
+Think of an authorization hold as being like a security deposit.

-Industries that typically use authorization holds are hotels, car rental companies, and gasoline stations.
+Industries that typically use authorization holds are hotels, car rental companies, and gas stations.